 If you want to learn more about the core principles of social media marketing for dispensaries, begin here.

-Text It To Me!: Looping back to the topic of dispensary menus, a well-designed platform will integrate with your SMS / text marketing database—the one your robust POS system helps keep populated with customer data.
+Looping back to the topic of dispensary menus, a well-designed platform will integrate with your SMS / text marketing database—the one your robust POS system helps keep populated with your first-party customer data.
 This allows you to share brief menu links with those customers who’ve signed up for offers and updates, among other handy integrations.

 If you’re ready to take your sales to the next level, we believe we can help.
 Reach out; we’d love to talk.